-- Teacher presentations, role-play and story telling. - Question and answer sessions, discussions and debates. - Individual and group research and presentations. - Investigating artefacts, maps, photographs, paintings and other documents as sources of evidence. - Critical analysis and evaluation of sources of evidence. - Computing- interactive white board and internet resources, CD ROMs, TV and other visual and audio resources.

-- Well-stocked Topic and Artefact Boxes for each area of the History curriculum.
-Access to other Artefact Loan Boxes from the Museums Service in Suffolk. - Fieldwork, visitors and visits to museums and sites of historic interest. - Special Events: History Days or Weeks such as Black History Month, Greek/Roman Feasts, Battle Re-enactments, Olympic Games, Shakespeare workshops, the Anglo-Saxon village and an 'Archaeological Dig'.
+- Teacher presentations, role-play and story telling. - Question and answer sessions, discussions and debates. - Individual and group research and presentations. - Investigating artefacts, maps, photographs, paintings and other documents as sources of evidence. - Critical analysis and evaluation of sources of evidence. - Computing- interactive white board and internet resources, IPads and other visual and audio resources. - Well-stocked Topic and Artefact Boxes for each area of the History curriculum. - Fieldwork, visitors and visits to museums and sites of historic interest. - Special Events: History Days or Weeks such as Black History Month, Greek/Roman Feasts, Battle Re-enactments, Olympic Games, Shakespeare workshops, the Anglo-Saxon village and an 'Archaeological Dig'.

 Emphasis is placed on the development of enquiry skills and empathy, as well as on factual knowledge.
 A creative approach to the History curriculum by both teachers and children is encouraged.
-Links are recommended between History, Literacy, Citizenship, Science, Technology and other curriculum areas wherever possible.
+Links are recommended between History, Literacy, Design Technology, Science, Computing and other curriculum areas wherever possible.
 This makes it more likely that a rich humanities curriculum can be delivered, as well as providing a more creative, enjoyable approach to teaching and learning.